 - Easiest: on the box, mailer or bag: extra labels or stickers with the address, email and phone of the Authorized Rep.

-- Information about the intended end user (i.e. an adult over the age of 18 or 21 or 25, depending on how hardened the corsetiere wants their bones to be, how developed their prefrontal cortex, and how responsibly they presume their customer to behave).
-If this is the case for enforcing the “intended end user”, there might even be extra requirements like paying extra to get an adult signature before the package is delivered.
+- Information about the intended end user (i.e. an adult over the age of 18 or 21 or 25 years, depending on how hardened the corsetiere wants the customer’s skeletal structure to be, how developed their prefrontal cortex, and how responsibly they presume their customer to behave).
+If this is the case for enforcing the “intended end user”, you may want to invest in additional requirements like paying extra to get an adult signature before the package is delivered.

 But how far do we have to go to prove that we are primarily marketing to adult consumers?
 Will they enforce that we need to put an age restriction on accessing our websites?
 The corsetry community has already been accidentally caught in the crossfire of online censorship making it harder to advertise or market our garments (especially after FOSTA-SESTA laws passed).
 There is a big difference between “we sell a garment that is designed for an adult to wear, much like Depends underwear is marketed for adult incontinence” vs “we are all about that sessytimes and general debauchery”. - Technical documentation about your product with “risk analysis”.
-If you have done any tests on your products to test its safey (for example, a high heel brand having done maximum weight tests) then you need to include this documentation.
+(This is online, not printed out for your customers.
+Your AP keeps it and shares it wiht GPSR authorities if asked.)
+If you have done any tests on your products to test its safety (for example, a high heel brand having done maximum weight tests) then you need to include this documentation.

 For example, what if a bone breaks in your corset?
 You can explain that under normal use this is not supposed to happen, but IF a bone does break, what have you done to minimize any risk to the customer?
 A super tightly woven fabric that resists tearing perhaps, the nylon-dip coating might sort of “hold” the bone together like a greenstick fracture instead of shattering, or (thinking back to Fakir Musafar, Ruth Johnson, and Michael Garrod) perhaps the application of rubber cement over the bone itself to “seal” the whole thing and prevent any movement within the boning channel.
-(But the rubber cement may have its own risks.)
+(But the rubber cement may have its own chemical risks and may not be compliant with European REACH Regulations.)

-What happens if the grommets tarnish on a corset that’s been soaked, or left in damp storage for 10 years?
+What happens if the grommets tarnish on a corset that’s been soaked, or left in damp storage?
 We mitigate this by plating the grommets with a less reactive metal, but we would still have to discuss the sort of risks would be associated with an old corset that has some corrosion staining, etc.

 These technical documents are to be kept by your AR for at least 10 years after it has been introduced to the market, with the promise that the maker will keep them up to date if you make any changes to your corset (I have heard this could be as subtle as changing the fashion fabric, but again I don’t have verification). - Hardest: possibly individual sew-in labels for the corsets.
 Will GPSR insist on the sewn-in labels of the corsets to be in the official language of that country?